Modality (human–computer interaction)

-In the context of human–computer interaction, a modality is the classification of a single independent channel of sensory input/output between a computer and a human.
+In the context of human–computer interaction, a modality is the classification of a single independent channel of input/output between a computer and a human.
+Such channels may differ based on sensory nature (e.g., visual vs. auditory), or other significant differences in processing (e.g., text vs. image).

 A system is designated unimodal if it has only one modality implemented, and multimodal if it has more than one.
 When multiple modalities are available for some tasks or aspects of a task, the system is said to have overlapping modalities.
 If multiple modalities are available for a task, the system is said to have redundant modalities.
 Multiple modalities can be used in combination to provide complementary methods that may be redundant but convey information more effectively.
-Modalities can be generally defined in two forms: human-computer and computer-human modalities.
+Modalities can be generally defined in two forms: computer-human and human-computer modalities.

-Computer–Human modalities
+Computer–human modalities

 Computers utilize a wide range of technologies to communicate and send information to humans: